 Presenters.
 Bring educators in to share how support works in their schools.
 This could include valuably several options: a support team from an individual school including special education teachers, Title I staff, social worker, paraprofessional; special education or other support teachers from several schools; a team of general education teachers and support staff from one school.
 Having individuals share, preferably along with photographs or videos, from their experiences helps the concept of support become real to students.

-Dialogue about humor.
-(See Activity Tool 5-1) As a whole class discussion or in small groups, ask students to discuss these cartoons with the questions posed on the directions.
-Discuss as a whole class.

 Videos.
 A number of videos are available that share perspectives on collaboration, support, and co-teaching.
 These may be useful in providing images of support and raising issues for discussion.
 See contact and ordering information in Section III.
 These include the following: